jackhaydock/lore.github.io/docs/ages/calendar.md

 This is 400 years since the beginning of the 2nd age (i.e. the [Age of Empires](/404)) or 6400AE.

 ### Years before age/epoch
 Sometimes referring to a date by what comes after is useful, such as referring to a date before the epoch.
-Foe this the following notation can be used:
+For this the following notation can be used:
 ```
 200 BE
 or